-With a significant position in the US health insurance market, CIGNA covers some 14 million Americans with its various medical plans.
+With a significant position in the US health insurance market, CIGNA covers some 14.5 million Americans with its various medical plans.
 The firm's offerings include PPO, HMO, point-of-service (POS), indemnity, and consumer-directed products, as well as specialty coverage in the form of dental, vision, pharmacy, and behavioral health plans.
 It also sells group accident, life, and disability insurance.
 Customers include employers, government entities, unions, Medicare recipients, and other groups and individuals in North America.
-Internationally, CIGNA sells life, accident, and health insurance in parts of Europe and Asia, and it provides health coverage to expatriate employees of multinational companies.
+Internationally, CIGNA sells life, accident, and health insurance in parts of Europe and Asia, and provides health coverage to expatriate employees of multinational companies.
 In 2017 a federal judge blocked Cigna's merger with rival

-To better align service and distribution resources, CIGNA implemented a new segment reporting structure in 2012.
-The largest segment is comprised of its global health care operations, which account for about 80% of revenues and provide full health plan benefits for multinational, local, and organizational groups in North America and internationally.
+CIGNA's largest segment is composed of its global health care operations, which account for about 80% of revenues and provide full health plan benefits for multinational, local, and organizational groups in North America and internationally.
 The division also provides behavioral health, employee assistance, pharmacy, and utilization review services to employer groups and benefit administrators.

 CIGNA's disability and life insurance segment, which accounts for about 10% of sales, offers long- and short-term disability, group life, and accident insurance, among other products.
-The company covers about 5.6 million lives with its group life insurance policies and about 6.5 million individuals with its group disability policies.
+The company covers more than 7.5 million lives with its group life insurance policies and more than 8 million individuals with its group disability policies.

 The disability and life segment markets policies to employer groups and other professional associations through a network of brokers and consultants, while international health and life policy and supplemental benefit sales are conducted via independent distributors.
 Some supplemental products are marketed via direct telemarketing efforts.